James Tiley BA (Hons), MSc, PGCE, Dip Hyp CS

 9 Bray Drive

 Hello and welcome.
-My name is James and I"m a Hypnotherapist operating in both London EC1 and Stevenage, Hertfordshire.
+My name is James and I"m a Hypnotherapist based in Stevenage, Hertfordshire.

 Originally, I trained in Health Psychology and worked as a researcher at both Bristol and Cardiff University where I was involved with a number of research projects looking at the effects of stress, caffeine and illness on well-being and performance.